 Tip: Only make 3 hot chocolate bombs at a time.
 It makes it easier to pop them out in one piece at the end.

 Add chocolate chips to a microwave-safe bowl.
 Microwave on 50% power for 60 seconds.
 Stir and repeat.

 Keep heating and stirring until melted completely.
 You can also melt the chocolate in a chocolate melter or on the stovetop over very low heat.

 Scoop 1 large dollop of chocolate into 3 of the molds.
 Drag the dollop on the bottom of the mold up the sides to coat evenly.
-You just eyeball it to make sure none of your mold shows through the chocolate.
+You eyeball it to make sure none of your molds shows through the chocolate.

-After 15 minutes, remove the mold from the freezer and check to make sure each cavity is coated in chocolate.
-One way to do this is to hold it up to the window or light making sure no light shines through where you have coated the chocolate.
+After 15 minutes, remove the mold from the freezer and check to ensure each cavity is coated in chocolate.
+One way to do this is to hold it up to the window or light, making sure no light shines through where you have coated the chocolate.

 If necessary, reheat the chocolate and add a little more, making sure the mold is solid.
 Just keep working until the cups are nicely coated with chocolate.

 Once the molds have enough chocolate, add the peanut butter.
 Add 1 tablespoon of peanut butter to each cavity.